TawfikYasser/fly-bold/flower/README.md

 ## 🎯 Overview

+NOTE: This README file is not updated, more scripts were added.
+README will be updated soon.

 This project automates the deployment of a production-ready Federated Learning infrastructure on GCP featuring:

 - ✅ **GCS bucket** for centralized COCO dataset storage